Learn Globally, Speak Locally: Bridging the Gaps in Multilingual Reasoning: Experiments

-\textit{s1K-1.1 Dataset (Multilingual Mathematical Reasoning).} s1K-1.1 dataset~\cite{muennighoff2025s1} is originally developed to explore test-time scaling and structured reasoning.
-The dataset contains 1,000 curated questions with chain-of-thought reasoning traces, selected based on difficulty, diversity, and quality.
-To verify the superiority of \model, we also built a \textsc{s1K-X} dataset, a multilingual version of \text{s1K-1.1} by translating into ten topologically diverse languages using Google Translate for baseline SFT results.
+\textbf{Mathematical Reasoning.} The s1K-1.1 dataset~\citep{muennighoff2025s1} contains 1,000 curated math questions with chain-of-thought traces, selected for difficulty, diversity, and quality.
+To test multilingual generalization, we additionally construct \textsc{s1K-X}, a multilingual version of s1K-1.1 obtained by translating into ten typologically diverse languages via Google Translate, used for baseline SFT results.
+For evaluation, we report results on GSM8K~\citep{cobbe2021training} and its multilingual counterpart MGSM~\citep{shi2023language} with Native CoT prompts.
+We also evaluate language accuracy introduced in Section~\ref{sec:revisit}.

-\textbf{Test Dataset.} We comprehensively evaluate our model across two core capabilities: multilingual factual reasoning and multilingual mathematical reasoning, using a mix of public benchmarks and our own created dataset.

-\textit{Factual Reasoning.} We evaluate the model's ability to perform multilingual factual reasoning using two datasets.
-First, \data tests factual alignment and language-conditioned reasoning through country-specific factual question–answer pairs.
-Second, X-FaKT~\cite{aggarwal2025language} is a multilingual factual benchmark spanning 13 languages, designed to assess factual recall and cross-lingual knowledge transfer.
-The languages in X-FaKT are categorized into high-, medium-, and low-resource groups based on their prevalence in language model training corpora.
-To evaluate answer quality, we employ Qwen2.5-72B-Instruct as an LLM-as-a-judge to compare model outputs against reference answers generated by Gemini 2.0 Flash.

-\textit{Mathematical Reasoning.} To evaluate multilingual mathematical reasoning, we use three datasets.
-GSM8K~\cite{cobbe2021training} assesses whether our fine-tuned model improves over the English-only baseline.
-MGSM~\cite{shi2023language} is a manually translated multilingual version of GSM8K, covering 10 languages with 250 samples per language and native-language chain-of-thought (CoT) prompts.
-MMLU-ProX (Math subset)~\cite{xuan2025mmluprox} is a multilingual extension of MMLU-Pro~\cite{wang2024mmlu}, translated into 13 languages, and contains 1,351 math-related multiple-choice questions; results are reported in Appendix~\ref{supp:mmlu}.
-We also evaluate language accuracy, whether the model's output is in the same language as the input, and joint accuracy, which measures whether both the answer is mathematically correct and the output is in the correct language, which we discuss below.